jtljac/me5e/CONTRIBUTING.md

 ## Content

-All Content released with this system must come from the WotC [5e System Reference Document](https://dnd.wizards.com/articles/features/systems-reference-document-srd) (aka SRD).
+All Content released with this system must come from the [ME5e website](https://n7.world).

 If there is missing content, please open an issue detailing what is missing.